kajananchinniah/Neovim-Config/README.md

 ```
 Afterwards, the plugins will install.
 Afterwards, quit and neovim should be configured.

+Vim support is likely indentical but I haven't tested it on Vim (I have a few
+neovim specific plugins for lsp, treesitter and autocompletion support)

 To use the fixers and linters, you should install the relevant linters + fixers
 (see the config file for the relevant ones).
-Currently, they are hardcoded for
-the 10 version of all the tooling.
+You also will need to install any
+LSPs that you want.

 ## Key Features
 - fzf to search for files fast